-EDUN104 Curriculum for Early Childhood Care and Education 3 Credits
+ECE104N Curriculum for Early Childhood Care and Education 3 Credits

 An exploration of current theories of teaching and learning techniques used in early childhood education for children ages three through eight years.
 Special emphasis is placed on the impact of the constructivist, play, and process approaches on the environment, curriculum planning, instructional techniques, behavior guidance and teacher interactions.
 Attention is paid to the role of the teacher in the development and assessment of activities, materials and environments that support the developmental as well as the cultural and special learning needs of the individual child and their families.
 This course requires a minimum of 8 hours of field work in an approved early childhood setting.
-Prerequisites: EDUN101, EDUN102 opment and the most common exceptionalities will be covered.
-Emphasis will be on identification, observation, screening, assessment, family-centered early supports and services, natural and inclusive environments, individualized plans, the IEP and IFSP, community resources, current issues and trends.
-The role and impact of family and cultural, linguistic diversity on the child with a special need will be emphasized.
-This course requires six hours of field work and offers a service learning option.
-Prerequisites: EDUN101, EDUN102
+Prerequisites: ECE101N, ECE102N.

-EDUN105 Children with Special Needs and Their Families 3 Credits
+ECE105N Children with Special Needs and Their Families 3 Credits